Quantum-enhanced sensing of a mechanical oscillator: Methods

-where $\delta \phi_c$ is minimal when $r=1$ for $\phi=\pi$.
-These conditions describe two equal and opposite displacements that put the harmonic oscillator back to the vacuum state if the free-precession phase $\phi_T=0$.
-Noise and signal both vanish for this interferometer in such a way that their ratio stays finite at $\delta \phi_c=1/\sqrt{n}$.
-This makes this interferometer impractical in the presence of any excess noise in a real experimental system.
-In such circumstances, one would have to sacrifice signal-to-noise and work at $\phi\neq \pi$, such that the signal level is sufficiently above the excess noise.
-To make the interferometer most robust to excess noise, one would maximize the signal derivative,
+This occurs when $\phi=\pi$, which describes two equal and opposite displacements that put the harmonic oscillator back to the vacuum state if the free-precession phase $\phi_T=0$.
+Noise and signal both vanish for this interferometer in such a way that their ratio stays finite at $\delta \phi_c=1/\sqrt{n}$.\\ \\ This is the best one could possibly do in the case of no excess noise in the system.
+In practice, when some added noise would be present, we would choose a value of $\phi$ that maximizes the signal, as we did for the case of the number state interferometer.
+In this case, as was also true for the number state interferometer, the point of maximal signal occurs for $\phi=\pi/2$, so the practical noise-to-signal-ratio yields:

-The maximum derivative occurs for $\phi=\pi/2$, where the two displacements are at right angles.
-Inserting these displacements and $\alpha_1^2=n/4$ into $\delta \phi_c$ yields for the practical noise-to-signal-ratio

-This interferometer has no practical drawbacks, optimally suppresses additional noise and leads to an increase of the noise-to-signal over the optimal value by $\sqrt{2}$, $\delta \phi_p=\sqrt{\frac{2}{n}}$.
-This implies that the quantum advantage of a number-state interferometer may increase by $\sqrt{2}$ over the impractical ideal limit in a realistic setting, where excess noise (such as current noise or dark counts of a detector) is almost inevitable.
+This interferometer has no practical drawbacks, optimally suppresses additional noise and leads to an increase of the noise-to-signal over the optimal value by $\sqrt{2}$.
+This implies that the advantage of a number-state interferometer may increase by $\sqrt{2}$ over the ideal limit in a realistic setting, where excess noise (such as current noise or dark counts of a detector) is almost inevitable.
+This also is arguably a more direct comparison to the $\lvert 0 \rangle + \lvert n \rangle$ interferometer experiment, where we choose the same relative phase between the two pulses of $\phi=\pi/2$ to maximize the signal.
+Despite the case to be made for using the more practical limit in our comparisons, we strictly use the more stringent ideal classical interferometer in all our sensitivity comparisons of the number-state interferometers in the main text.